peterorndoff/Save-Load-List-API/README.md

 Within the API there are three method calls you can use:

-1) /data - prints out the contents of the JSON API file in the terminal.
+1) /data - location of data in HTML address.
 2) /get_data - Returns a JSON file from the JSON file within the API.
-3) /save_data - Saves a passed list to the API's JSON file.
+3) /data_save - Saves a passed list to the API's JSON file.

 An example of the code needed to sucessfully save a list to the API is as follows: